ghostdevv/neru/docs/guide/routes/handlers.md

 ## Type Saftey

-In the previous example our route handlers aren't type safe, we could easily add a type like this:
+In our previous example, our route handlers aren't type safe.
+We can easily add a type like this:

 ```js
 /** @type {import('express').RequestHandler} */